 The interaction between atoms and light has been a central research topic since the early days of quantum mechanics.
 In recent decades, significant progress has been made in realizing a quantum interface between a large number of atoms, known as an atomic ensemble, and quantum light.
 This has been achieved by effectively coupling a collective superposition state of many atoms to quantum light \cite{Hammerer2010}.
 The interaction of light with multiatom ensembles has resulted in numerous applications for quantum information processing, including quantum memories \cite{Jaksch2000, Lukin2001} and quantum repeaters \cite{Kuzmin2003, Chaneliere2005}.
 These applications take advantage of the collective quantum behavior of the atomic ensemble to store and process quantum information encoded in light, enabling the development of more advanced quantum technologies.

 Atomic ensembles with Rydberg excitations have captured significant attention in recent years due to their characteristic non-linear properties arising from their strong van der Waals interaction.
 Their utilization has contributed to significant progress in quantum optics \cite{Browaeys2020,Adams2020,Henriet2020,Saffman2010}, enabling the realization of strong photon-photon interactions \cite{Firstenberg2013, Gorshkov2011}.
-This has led to proposals for numerous applications such as Wigner crystallization \cite{ Otterbach2013} and quantum gates \cite{Das2016,Higgins2017,Levine2019,McDonnell2022,Bluvstein2022}.
+This has led to proposals for numerous applications such as Wigner crystallization \cite{ Otterbach2013}, Rydberg atomic qubits \cite{Xu2021}, and quantum gates \cite{Das2016,Higgins2017,Levine2019,McDonnell2022,Bluvstein2022}.
 The high degree of control and strong interaction also makes Rydberg atoms a promising platform for quantum simulation \cite{Labuhn2016,Bernien2017,Sbroscia2020,Ebadi2021,Semeghini2021,Daley2022} and quantum optimization \cite{LeoZ2020,Weggemans2022,Ebadi2022b}.

-The potential of Rydberg atoms as a platform for efficient optical control has been demonstrated by several Rydberg-based coherent switches, offering quantum optical control of light by light \cite{Tiarks2014, Gorniaczyk2014, Baur2014, Gorniaczyk2016}.
-The fundamental limit of such a switch is the single photon transistor (SPT), which was first proposed for a surface plasmon coupled to an atom in a waveguide \cite{Chang2007}.
-Similar single photon transistors (SPTs) have been realized in various other systems \cite{Chen2013,Tiecke2014,Sun2018,Aghamalyan2019}, However, these devices operate in the regime where the control photon and probe are applied separately, preventing continuous wave operation.
-A continuous wave (CW) SPT was proposed in the microwave regime \cite{Kyriienko2016,Royer2018,Iakoupov,Grimsmo2021,ZWang2022}, but to our knowledge, there has been no CW SPT proposed in the optical regime.
+The potential of Rydberg atoms as a platform for efficient optical control has been demonstrated by several Rydberg-based coherent switches and transistors, offering quantum optical control of light by light \cite{Tiarks2014, Gorniaczyk2014, Baur2014, Gorniaczyk2016}.
+The fundamental limit of such a device is the single-photon transistor (SPT), which was first proposed for a surface plasmon coupled to an atom in a waveguide \cite{Chang2007}.
+Similar SPTs have been realized in various other systems \cite{Chen2013,Tiecke2014,Sun2018,Aghamalyan2019}.
+However, these devices operate in the regime where the control photon and probe are applied separately, preventing continuous-wave operation.
+A continuous-wave (cw) SPT was proposed in the microwave regime \cite{Kyriienko2016,Royer2018,Grimsmo2021,ZWang2022}, but here we propose a cw SPT in the optical regime.